jcoglan/wake/README.md

 `wake` is configured using data stored in your project's `package.json` file.
 Its config has three sections: `javascript`, `css` and `binary`.
 Each section has a `sourceDirectory`, which is the directory containing all the source files, and a `targetDirectory`, which is where the optimised files are written to.

+The `css` group also requires a `sourceRoot` setting, which tells `wake` where to resolve absolute paths in `url()` expressions when it is inlining `@import` statements and rewriting path references.

 The only other required field is `targets`, which lists the name of each optimised file and the names of the source files it should contain.

 ```js
 // package.json